Actress Yetunde Barnabas drops sizzling photo as she celebrates birthday

 Nigerian celebrities are known to share beautiful photos or throw lavish parties with friends and family.

-Nollywood actress, Yetunde Barnabas turned a new age on Monday, August 30 and she did not miss the trend as she shared a gorgeous photo on her Instagram page.

-She donned a red lacey outfit which was quite generous in the chest area, and finished off with simple jewelry, red hot lipsticks and blonde hair.
+Joining the trend, Yetunde donned a red lacey outfit which was quite generous in the chest area, and finished off with simple jewellery, red hot lipsticks and blonde hair.

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!